 Safe alternatives

-If your dog loves to eat shellfish and you consider giving your dog a healthy and high protein seafood option, consider these alternatives to shrimp:
+If your dog loves to eat shellfish and you are considering giving your dog a healthy and high-protein seafood option, consider these alternatives to shrimp:

-- Salmon: Packed with nutrients, antioxidants, and protein-rich, salmon can be a wholesome and healthy option for dogs.
+- Salmon: Packed with nutrients, antioxidants, and protein-rich, salmon can be a wholesome and healthy option.

 - Sardines: Excellent source of protein and omega-3 fatty acids.

-- Green-lipped mussels: Loaded with essential fatty acids and glycosaminoglycans, which provide relief for inflammation and arthritis.
+- Green-lipped mussels: Loaded with essential fatty acids and glycosaminoglycans, relieving inflammation and arthritis.

 To wrap-up